Luzkan/smells/content/smells/mutable-data.md

 ## Mutable Data

-Mutable Data is harmful because it can suddenly fail other parts of the code unexpectedly.
-It is a rich source of bugs, which are hard to spot, because they can happen in rare conditions.
-Fowler says, that this is a major factor which contributed to the rise of the new programming school - the functional programming, in which one of the principles is that the data should never change.
-He addresses that while these kind of languages are still relatively small, the advantages of immutable data shall not be ignored [[1](#sources)].
+Mutable data are harmful because they can suddenly fail other parts of the code unexpectedly.
+It is a rich source of bugs that are hard to spot because they can occur under rare conditions.
+Fowler says that this is a major factor which contributed to the rise of the new programming school, the functional programming, in which one of the principles is that the data should never change.
+He addresses that, while these kinds of languages are still relatively small, the advantages of immutable data shall not be ignored [[1](#sources)].
 It is hard to reason about these variables, especially when they have several reassignments.

 ### Causation

-In Object Oriented Programming, the matter of the immutability of objects was not addressed audibly, if at all, in the context of something desirable.
-This is a relatively fresh concept.
+In Object-Oriented Programming, the matter of the immutability of objects was not addressed audibly, if at all, in the context of something desirable.
+This is a relatively new concept.

 ### Problems